For the uninitiated, ETFs provide a good way to branch into passive investing

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.

 ETFs are one of the primary tools for passive investing.
 It is also one of the most user-friendly ones.
-These are low cost funds which follow the index of an equity or a commodity market.
+These are low-cost funds that follow the index of an equity or a commodity market.

 We can start with one ETF to diversify into passive investing rather than sticking with only active management of funds.
 Flagship Nifty ETFs afford a wide swathe of the equities market, for example.